Home

 Barycentric Coordinates

-Figure 1: barycentric coordinates can be seen as the area of sub-triangles CAP (for u), ABP (for v), and BCP (for w) over the area of the triangle ABC which is why they are also called areal coordinates.
+Figure 1: Barycentric coordinates can be seen as the area of sub-triangles BCP (for u), CAP (for v), and ABP (for w) over the area of triangle ABC, which is why they are also called areal coordinates.

-Barycentric coordinates are particularly important in CG.
-They have a few functions and are the key to the next ray-triangle intersection algorithm proposed by Möller-Trumbore which will be studied in the next chapter.
-How barycentric coordinates can be used in CG will be discussed at the end of this chapter.
+Barycentric coordinates are particularly important in computer graphics.
+They serve several functions and are key to the ray-triangle intersection algorithm proposed by Möller-Trumbore, which will be studied in the next chapter.
+How barycentric coordinates are used in computer graphics (outside of the ray-triangle intersection context) will also be discussed at the end of this chapter.
+So, read this section carefully, as you will encounter this concept quite frequently.

-Barycentric coordinates can be used to express the position of any point located on the triangle with three scalars.
-The location of this point includes any position inside the triangle, any position on any of the three edges of the triangles, or any one of the three triangle's vertices themselves.
-To compute the position of this point using barycentric coordinates we use the following equation (1):
+Barycentric coordinates allow us to express the position of any point located on a triangle using three scalars.
+This includes any position inside the triangle, any position on one of the triangle’s edges, or at one of its vertices.
+To compute the position of this point using barycentric coordinates, we use the following equation:

 You can also simply use two coordinates (let's say u and v) to express the coordinates of P in a two-dimensional coordinate system defined by its origin (A) and the edge AB and AC (pretty much like expressing 2D points in the orthogonal two-dimensional coordinate system defined by an x- and y-axis.
 The only difference in our case is that AB and AC are not necessarily orthogonal and that the origin of this coordinate system is A).
 Anyway, just to say that you can define a position inside the triangle with the equation \(P = A + u*AB + v*AC\) (where \(u \ge 0\) and \(v \ge 0\) and \(u + v \le 1\)).
 This equation can read as, "starts from A, move a little bit in the direction of AB, then a little bit in the direction of AC and you will find P".
 Now if you develop this equation you can write: